wp-plugins/editorial-calendar/readme.txt

 If your blog has multiple authors the calendar will work just fine.
 We are currently working on new features to add for multi-author blogs.
 If you have any ideas please <a href="mailto:wp-edcal@googlegroups.com">contact us</a>.

-= Will my readers be able to tell I'm using the editorial calendar? =
+= Can my readers tell I'm using the editorial calendar? =

 No.  The calendar is only an administration tool.
-None of your readers will know you are running the calendar unless you tell them.
+None of your readers will know you're running it unless you tell them.

 = Why can't I move published posts? =